King Charles III and Queen Camilla have been married for 18 years. But to one degree or another, they've been by each other's side for 50.

-Their marriage, on April 9, 2005, started a new chapter of their epic love story but also was the culmination of a journey that easily could have gone another way, considering both married and had children with other people first—and one hails from a family that historically holds the reins rather tightly when it comes to who is considered a suitable mate for one of their own.
+Yet think how easily it all could have gone south, not least because they used to be married to other people—and Charles hails from a family that historically held the reins rather tightly when it came to who was considered a suitable mate for one of their own.

-They had been constant companions for years by the time they said their I-dos at Windsor Guildhall, but by then each well into their 50s and with the confrontation-averse Charles content to just continue on as they were, there had been no certainty that they would ever become husband and wife.
+With each well into their 50s and the confrontation-averse Charles content to just continue on as they were, there had been no certainty that they would ever become husband and wife.
+But despite the couple's rocky reception in earlier days, seemingly anyone who's spent time with Charles and Camilla thinks he made the right move—for himself and the United Kingdom—by tying the knot.

-At their wedding reception, Queen Elizabeth II famously said in toasting the newlyweds, "I have two important announcements to make.
+At their wedding reception, Queen Elizabeth II said in toasting the newlyweds, after popping into another room to catch a horse race on television, "I have two important announcements to make.
 The first is that Hedgehunter has won the Grand National."
-The steeplechase that also took place that morning was delayed 25 minutes so the BBC could televise their prayer service at St. George's Chapel.
+(The steeplechase that took place that morning was delayed 25 minutes so the BBC could televise the post-ceremony prayer service at St. George's Chapel.)

 Continuing with the racing metaphor, the mother of the groom added, "They have overcome Becher's Brook and The Chair and all kinds of other terrible obstacles.
 They have come through, and I'm very proud and wish them well.
 My son is home and dry with the woman he loves."

-And the woman he really loved had to date been the only woman who turned Charles into the best version of himself—because she loved him just as he was, no matter what.
+And the woman he really loved had, to date, been the only woman who turned Charles into the best version of himself—because she loved him just as he was.

-"She's made a massive difference in him," a longtime royals correspondent told Vanity Fair last year about the duchess' ongoing effect on the Prince of Wales.
+"She's made a massive difference in him," a longtime royals correspondent told Vanity Fair in 2018 about the then-Duchess of Cornwall's ongoing effect on Charles, then still the Prince of Wales.
 "He's much more relaxed now.
 They are always laughing and chatting, they have great affection and humor between them."

-Charles was 22 when he first met a 23-year-old Camilla Shand in the summer of 1971, the pair introduced by mutual friend Lucia Santa Cruz.
-Lucia knew Charles from Trinity College, where she, a few years older, had been working as a research assistant when he first enrolled, and Camilla was then her downstairs neighbor in London.
+Charles was 22 when he first met a 24-year-old Camilla Shand in the summer of 1972, the pair introduced by mutual friend Lucia Santa Cruz.
+Lucia knew Charles from Trinity College, where she, a few years older, had been working as a research assistant when he first enrolled.
+Camilla was her downstairs neighbor in London.

 Camilla's flatmate at the time was Virginia Carington, whose father, Lord Peter Carington, had just become Britain's Defense Secretary.
 Camilla was busy enjoying a rich social life since her official "debut" at 17, and she and Lucia became fast friends.

-Camilla had also by then been dating British Army Capt.
-Andrew Parker-Bowles for the better part of five years.
-They had met at the cocktail party Camilla's mother, Rosalind Shand, threw for her daughter's "coming out" in 1965 and, though Camilla had a boyfriend then, too, she was drawn to the charming officer.
-When they reunited at a dance in Scotland in 1966, Camilla was down for the count.
+Camilla had also been dating British Army Capt.
+Andrew Parker Bowles for the better part of five years.
+They met at the cocktail party Camilla's mother, Rosalind Shand, threw for her daughter's "coming out" in 1965 and, though Camilla already had another boyfriend, she was drawn to the dashing officer.
+When she and Andrew reunited at a dance in Scotland in 1966, Camilla fell head over heels.

 Andrew, meanwhile, already had multiple inroads with the royal family.
 His parents were longtime friends of Charles' grandmother Elizabeth, the Queen Mother, and at 13 Andrew was a pageboy at Queen Elizabeth II's coronation.
 He also had been an officer of the Household Cavalry, the queen's official bodyguard, since 1960.

-Though more is made of how Camilla's enduring affection helped Prince Charles come into his own and, eventually, helped repair both of their reputations in the public eye, Charles' love for Camilla also helped her heal from life's indignities as well.
-And his undivided attention was what she deserved after having signed up for a relationship that for years had a big question mark looming over it.
-Again.
+Though more is made of how Camilla's enduring affection helped Charles come into his own and, eventually, helped repair both of their reputations in the public eye, Charles' love for Camilla also helped her heal from life's indignities as well.
+And the future king's undivided attention was what she deserved after having signed up for a relationship that had a big question mark looming over it for years.

-Though she was for all intents and purposes his No. 1 girlfriend, the one who spent cozy country weekends with him and his whole family and all their friends, Andrew loved the ladies and didn't give them up.
-One night, according to Penny Junor's The Duchess, Camilla saw his car parked outside the home of one of her best friends, and she let the air out of his tires and scrawled a message in lipstick across the windshield.
+Though Camilla was for all intents and purposes Andrew's No. 1 girlfriend, the one who spent cozy country weekends with him and his whole family and all their friends, Andrew loved the ladies and didn't give them up.
+One night, according to Penny Junor's 2017 biography The Duchess, Camilla saw his car parked outside the home of one of her best friends, and she let the air out of his tires and scrawled a message in lipstick across the windshield.

-In fact, that's why Lucia decided to set her up with her pal Prince Charles—she thought her fun, generous, bubbly friend Camilla needed to meet an actually nice guy.
+In fact, that's why Lucia decided to set her up with Charles—she thought her fun, generous, bubbly friend Camilla needed to meet a genuinely nice guy.

 So Lucia arranged for both to come over to her flat one night, and Charles, just returned from a trip to Japan, brought gifts for both ladies.

-Though it's been reported that Camilla's first words to Charles were, "Oh you know your great grandfather and my great grandmother were lovers.
+Though it's been reported that Camilla's first words to Charles were, "Oh, you know your great-grandfather and my great-grandmother were lovers.
 How about it?," according to Junor it's Lucia who introduced the pair by saying, "Now you two be very careful, you've got genetic antecedents—careful, careful!"
-(Camilla's great-grandmother Alice Keppel is said to have been a mistress of King Edward VII—not to be confused with Charles' great-uncle Edward VIII, who abdicated to marry Wallis Simpson.)
+(Camilla's great-grandmother Alice Keppel is said to have been a mistress of Queen Victoria's son King Edward VII—not to be confused with Charles' great-uncle Edward VIII, who abdicated the throne to marry twice-divorced American Wallis Simpson, restructuring the line of succession.)

-Either way, Charles may have been a little gobsmacked by the cheeky comment, but he was also instantly charmed by Camilla's warmth and sense of humor.
+Either way, Charles may have been a little gobsmacked by the cheeky comment, but he was also instantly charmed by Camilla's warmth and wit.
 His own parents, after all, were known for their dry, ribald senses of humor, and Charles—as the whole world would find out down the road—certainly enjoys his share of banter.

-Their friendship blossomed immediately, but Charles had just graduated from Royal Air Force College and, though more enthusiastic about being a pilot, was on his way to his father's alma mater, Royal Naval College at Dartmouth that September.
+Their friendship blossomed immediately, but Charles had just graduated from Royal Air Force College and was on his way to the Royal Naval College at Dartmouth that September.
 After he graduated from RNC, he was stationed aboard the destroyer HMS Norfolk for nine months.

-At the time, the closest father figure in Charles' life was his great-uncle Louis, Earl of Mountbatten, or Dickie as he was familiarly called.
+At the time, Charles' closest mentor was his great-uncle Louis, Earl of Mountbatten, or Dickie as he was familiarly called.
 And Dickie recommended to Charles that he sow his royal oats while he could.

-But when it came time for a man in Charles' position to marry, Mountbatten added, "for a wife he should choose a suitable attractive and sweet-charactered girl before she has met anyone else she might fall for...I think it is disturbing for women to have experiences if they have to remain on a pedestal after marriage."
+But when it came time for a man in Charles' position to marry, Mountbatten added, per Junor, "for a wife he should choose a suitable, attractive and sweet-charactered girl before she has met anyone else she might fall for...I think it is disturbing for women to have experiences if they have to remain on a pedestal after marriage."

-Hence all that was made years later of a 19-year-old Lady Diana Spencer's presumed virginity.
+Hence all that was made years later of 19-year-old Lady Diana Spencer's presumed virginity.

 Camilla and Andrew were still an item, and in the fall of 1972 he and Charles found themselves playing for awhile on the same polo team at Smith's Lawn, the Guards Polo Club in Windsor Great Park—a welcome opportunity for Charles and Camilla to see even more of each other.